How to optimise your WordPress site

 Guideline #3 - Use SSL

 Many hosts now offer free SSL certificates - this means your site can be accessed via https:// and show the green padlock.
-We have a separate knowledge base article that describes how to activate an SSL certificate for your domain - link opens in a new window.
+We have a separate knowledge base article that explains how you can get a free LetsEncrypt SSL certificate for your site! - (Link opens in a new tab)

 The next guideline will require you to make some checks and possibly make changes on your web server.
 To complete this you will need to login to your cPanel Control Panel for your hosting.